BraviNoname/Bravi/BossDisplayFixes/README.md

 - Changes Extra Junko and Hecatia's HP stars count so that it counts their HP bars individually.

+- Adds the missing phase markers on Hecatia's and Extra Junko's final.

 - Fixes Extra Junko's name and spell bg so that they appear when she's present and when she declares her spellcards.

 - Fixes the Extra boss final card in which both enemies use the aura, and both disappear when the fight is over.